 - Your £9.99 service plan fee gives you access to the widest range of investments on the market, plus our ISA and Trading Account.

 - The SIPP fee is just £10 a month extra, bringing the total cost to £19.99 per month.
-(Special offer: open today and pay no SIPP fee for six months).
+(Special offer: Open a SIPP by 31 January and pay no SIPP fee until August 2022).

 - We give you a free trade every month, and there are no trading fees with our regular investing service.